 Is the new food control plan easier to use?

 Since the Food Act came into effect, we've been listening to feedback from businesses.
-The proposed changes are based on things businesses tell us would work better for them.
+The proposed changes were based on things businesses tell us would work better for them.

-But we want to know if we've got it right – would it work for you?
+But we wanted to know if we got it right – would it work for you?
+Consultation closed on 23 February 2017.

 The proposed template will be introduced alongside the existing template and businesses will be able to choose which version they use.